Megan-Tian/AP-CS-A-2020-21/README.md

 # AP CS A 2020-2021
 AP Computer Science A 2020-2021 programs and projects.
-My class used Microsoft's TEALS program modelled after the University of Washington's introductory programming class.

 ## FracCalc